JackNUMBER/initialism-acronym-generator/README.md

 This repo contains a list of videogames names initialism.
 There is no acronyms here (like LOL, FTW!, AFK...) then it's more like alternatives names.
+These abbreviations are usually given by gamers themselves so feel free to contribute :wink:

+For example, **Grand Theft Auto V** is also named **GTAV** or **GTA 5**.

 Formated to be usable in Algolia Synonyms Settings.